Vincent

 3,000+ devs trust Corbado & make the Internet safer with passkeys.
 Got questions?
 We’ve written 150+ blog posts on passkeys.

 Absolutely.
-CBOR's tagging system allows it to adapt to future requirements and incorporate new data types without disrupting existing implementations.
+CBOR's tagging system allows it to adapt to future requirements and incorporate new data types without disrupting existing implementations, making it a truly flexible cbor format for modern applications.

 Implementing CBOR requires a CBOR parser and generator.
-Many programming languages have libraries available that support CBOR, facilitating easy integration into existing systems.
+Many programming languages have libraries available that support CBOR.
+Understanding the interplay between what is cbor and how it serves as a concise binary object representation can help in selecting the right tools for cbor encoding and integration into existing systems.

 Enjoyed this read?